SwaggerHub introduction and tutorial

 Some API documentation sites look impressive for showing implementations in various programming languages.
 SwaggerHub takes those programming languages and multiplies them tenfold to provide every possible output a user could want.

-Providing this code not only speeds implementation for developers, it also helps you scale your language-agnostic REST API to a greater variety of platforms and users, reducing the friction in adoption.
+Providing this code speeds implementation for developers and helps you scale your language-agnostic REST API to a greater variety of platforms and users, reducing the friction in adoption.

 The HTML export is a more basic output than HTML2.
 You could potentially incorporate the HTML output into your other documentation, such as what Cherryleaf did in importing Swagger into Flare.
 (You might have to strip away some of the code and provide styles for the various documentation elements, and there wouldn’t be any interactivity for users to try it out, but it could be done.)
-In another part of the course I expand on ways to combine Swagger’s doc output with your other docs.
+In another part of the course, I expand on ways to integrate Swagger UI’s output with the rest of your docs.

-The HTML2 export is more intended to stand on its own, as it has a fixed left sidebar to navigate the endpoints and navtabs showing 6 different code samples:
+The HTML2 export is more intended to stand on its own, as it has a fixed left sidebar to navigate the endpoints and navtabs showing six different code samples:

 Another cool feature of SwaggerHub is the ability to create mock API servers.
-Suppose you have an API where you don’t want users to generate real requests.
-(Maybe it’s an ordering system where users might be ordering products through the API, or you simply don’t have test accounts/systems).
-At the same time, you probably want to simulate real API responses to give users a sense of how your API works.
+Suppose you have an API in which you don’t want users to generate real requests.
+(Maybe it’s an ordering system where users might be ordering products through the API, or you don’t have test accounts/systems).
+Even so, you can still simulate responses that let users get a sense of how your API works.

 Providing an auto-mock for your API solves the problem of potentially complicating user data by having users interact with their real API keys and data.
 In many cases, you don’t want users junking up their data with tests and other experiments.
 At the same time, you also want to simulate the API response.

-To set up a mocking server in SwaggerHub, click and select to add a new integration.
+To set up a mocking server in SwaggerHub, click the plug icon and select to add a new integration.
 Select the API Auto Mocking service and complete the configuration details.
 Make sure you have

 When you create definitions for your requests and responses, you may find yourself re-using the same code over and over.
 Rather than duplicating this code, you can save it as a domain.
 When you want to re-use the code, you select this domain.

 Using the domain minimizes duplicate content and enables you to be more consistent and efficient.
-You can read more about domains here.
+You can read more in Domains.

-The collaborative aspect of SwaggerHub is the biggest reason people move from the open source tools to SwaggerHub.
+The collaborative aspect of SwaggerHub is the most common reason people move from the open source tools to SwaggerHub.
 You might have a lot of different engineers working on a variety of APIs in SwaggerHub.
 To organize the work, you can group APIs into organizations, and then assign members to the appropriate organization.
-When that member logs in to SwaggerHub, he or she will see only the organizations he or she has access to.
+When that member logs in to SwaggerHub, he or she will see only the organizations to which he or she has access.

 Additionally, within an organization, you can further group APIs into different projects.
-This way teams working in the same organization but on different projects can have visibility into other APIs but still have their APIs logically grouped.
+This way teams working in the same organization but on different projects can have visibility into other APIs.

-This aspect of organizations and projects may not seem essential if you have just 1 or 2 APIs, but when you consider how you’ll scale and grow as you have dozens of APIs and multiple teams.
+This aspect of organizations and projects may not seem essential if you have just one or two APIs, but consider how you’ll scale and grow as you have dozens of APIs and multiple teams.
 In these more robust scenarios, the organization and project features become essential.